Find services & support in your county

 Dementia Adviser

 Our Dementia Advisers work with people with dementia, their families and carers to provide a highly responsive and individualised information and signposting service.
-No Dementia Advisers are doing any Home Visits at the moment - the support is only over the phone for the time being due to Covid-19 restrictions.
+This service is free and confidential.
+Dementia Advisers are currently doing home visits in line with public health advice and COVID 19 restrictions.
+Dementia Advisers continue to provide support over the phone

 Home Care Services